Go's Select Statement: Managing Multiple Channels

 link to this section

-The basic syntax of a select statement in Go is:
+The syntax of the select statement is straightforward:

 select {